chunchentu/autoencoder/README.md

 [ImageNet test data](http://jaina.cs.ucdavis.edu/datasets/adv/imagenet/img.tar.gz)

-tar and put the imgs folder in ../imagenetdata.
+untar and put the imgs folder in ../imagenetdata.
 This path can be changed in setup_inception.py.

 ## Split the dataset into testing and training